West End theatre

-The London Palladium in Soho opened in 1910.
+The London Palladium opened in 1910.
 While the Theatre has a resident show, it also has one-off performances such as concerts.
-Since 1930 it has hosted the Royal Variety Performance 43 times.
+Since 1930 it has often hosted the Royal Variety Performance.

 West End theatre is mainstream professional theatre staged in the large theatres in and near the West End of London.
-Along with New York City's Broadway theatre, West End theatre represents the highest level of commercial theatre in the English-speaking world.
+West End theatre represents the highest level of commercial theatre in the United Kingdom and, along with New York City's Broadway theatre, the highest level of commercial theatre in the English-speaking world.
 Seeing a West End show is a common tourist activity in London.
 Prominent screen actors, British and international alike, frequently appear on the London stage.
+(Note: Attributed to multiple sources.)

 There are about 40 theatres in the West End.
 The Theatre Royal, Drury Lane, opened in 1663, is the oldest theatre in London.
 The Savoy Theatre—built as a showcase for the popular series of comic operas of Gilbert and Sullivan—was entirely lit by electricity in 1881.

 The Society of London Theatre (SOLT) announced that 2018 was a record year for the capital's theatre industry: attendances topped 15.5 million for the first time since the organisation began collecting audience data in 1986.
 Box office revenues exceeded £765 million.
 Attendance slipped 1.4% the next year, but box office revenues reached a record £799 million.
 In 2023, audiences reached a record 17.1 million.
 Most West End theatres are owned by the ATG Entertainment, Delfont Mackintosh Theatres, Nimax Theatres, LW Theatres, and the Nederlander Organization.

+The Laurence Olivier Awards presented annually to individuals involved in West End and other leading non-commercial productions are widely recognised as the highest honour in professional London theatre.